 - a.
 Livestock access to poisonous plants and unsuitable feedstuffs. - b.
-Contamination of stored feeds by birds and vermin.
+Contamination of stored feeds by birds and other pests.

-B. Food - specific provisions for calves
+B. Food - Specific Provisions for Calves

-FW 13: Diet requirements for calves
+FW 12: Diet requirements for calves

 - a.
-Calves must be fed a wholesome diet, which meets or exceeds the National Research Council requirements appropriate for their age, weight, behavioral and physiological needs. - b.
+Calves must be fed a wholesome diet that is appropriate for their age, weight, and behavioral and physiological needs. - b.
 Antibiotics cannot be used except therapeutically (i.e. disease treatment) in individual animals as directed by a licensed veterinarian. - c.
 All calves must have access to fresh water at all times.

-It is recommended that all calves aged 3-28 days of age be offered a daily ration of at least 20% of their body weight (approximately 8 liters for Holstein calves) in whole milk or equivalent milk replacer.
-Milk should be between 60°F and 104°F.
+It is recommended that all calves aged 3-28 days of age be offered a daily ration of at least 20% of their body weight (approximately 8 liters for larger breeds like Holstein calves) in milk or equivalent milk replacer.
+Milk temperature should be between 60°F a.
+It is vital that every newborn calf, including bull calves, receive adequate, quality colostrum from its dam, another fresh cow, or a powdered or frozen colostrum source, as soon as possible after it is born and within the first 6 hours of life.

-Milk rations should be increased by 25% when the ambient temperature drops below 50°F or rises above 80°F.
+(15.5°C) and 104°F (40°C).
+Milk rations should be increased by 25% when the ambient temperature drops below 50°F (10°C) or rises above 80°F (27°C).

-FW 14: Colostrum
+FW 13: Colostrum